chtoucas/Abc/README.md

 therefore simpler to follow and maintain, than the counterpart written without.

-An option type is a very simple sum type `Maybe<T> = Some<T> | None` (exclusive or, but of course this is not possible in C#), whereas a nullable value type, like `int?`, is just an integer type to which the language adds a special (sentinel) value, the `null` value.
+An option type is a very simple sum type `Maybe<T> = Some<T> | None` (exclusive or, but of course this is not possible in C#), whereas a "nullable" type, like `string`, is just a string type to which the language adds a special (sentinel) value, the `null` value.
 What's the difference?
 You can't ignore the fact that an option is either something or nothing, you are forced to handle both cases.